king-ali/Lane-Detection-and-YOLO-TRT-Implementation-NUSTAG-EV/README.md

 ## INTRODUCTION

+This repository contain code of lane keeping and object detection for project of Autonomous Electric vehicle.
+NVIDIA Jetson AGX Xavier development kit is used as brain of vehicle to run algorithms real time.

-This is implementation of yolo with tensorrt inference.
-Model is trained on custom dataset for traffic light and signs and it is converted into tensorrt.
+For object detection model is trained on custom dataset for traffic light and signs and it is converted into tensorrt.

 For custom weights
 You can download the weights from [here](https://drive.google.com/file/d/15nYbuOBKZOzV1vgfJg0BxAlFs4H3DKKE/view?usp=sharing) and extract it at detection-trt/configs

 For object yolov4 python object detection
 You can download the weights from [here](https://drive.google.com/file/d/1nNhS6VZmRGZN_uMCZdX7R7aQRhV8ksul/view?usp=sharing) and extract it at detection-trt/python/yolo